icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 ![Appendix C Figure 3.
 Liquid Water Content vs. Cloud Horizontal Extent.
 ](/images%2FAppendix%20C%20Figure%203.png)

+The various distance effects are hard to directly compare, as some are shown as a liquid-water content values, and some as a liquid-water content factors.
+Also, linear, log-linear, and log-log plots are used.
+Perhaps in a future post (maybe even a thread) we will sort through all that, but for now I will say that they are surprising similar in some regards.

 While the nomenclature change may seem to be minor, there is an effect on interpretation of the regulation.
 AC 20-73 describes an assumption about an extended duration (45 minute)